Pigs Get Fat, Hogs Get Slaughtered And Bears Win Awards

 We've almost undoubtedly reached the point when that old saying about "pigs get fat, hogs get slaughtered" applies.

-Not to put too fine a point on it, but if this does go horribly awry sometime in the not-so-distant future, there are going to be a whole lot of people asking themselves the following question: "what in the world was I thinking?"
+Not to put too fine a point on it, but if this does go horribly awry some time in the not-so-distant future, there are going to be a whole lot of people asking themselves the following question: "what in the world was I thinking?"

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.